After conducting our 2017 research and analysis of online fax services, we recommend Nextiva for its online fax service for small businesses.

 - SRFax Review: Best HIPAA-Compliant Online Fax Service

 - GotFreeFax Review: Best Pay-Per-Use Online Fax Service

 - GotFreeFax Review: Best Free Online Fax Services

 For those low costs, Nextiva still offers a robust selection of features.
 Most file types are accepted, including PDFs, GIFs and rich text.
-And although there are no mobile applications, Nextiva's online fax services work with your mobile browser or email application.
+And although there are no mobile applications unless you have Nextiva's full unified communications solution, you can send and receive faxes with your mobile browser or email application.
 You can also keep your existing fax number, so you don't have to replace any business cards that already have that number listed; Nextiva can even configure the service to work with your existing fax machine if you don't want to get rid of it entirely.

-Nextiva's customer support service is available seven days a week, from 8 a.m. until 8 p.m.
-EST on weekdays, and 11 a.m. to 3 p.m.
-EST on weekends.
+Nextiva's customer support service is available Monday through Saturday, from 5 a.m. until 6 p.m.
+Arizona time on weekdays, and 9 a.m. to 1 p.m.
+Arizona time on Saturday.
 In our experience, Nextiva's customer service representatives were responsive and friendly, answered all of our questions about their online fax service and weren't overly aggressive in trying to make a sale.

 MetroFax also offers an affordable service that has historically been very reliable.
 However, since the company changed hands, users have given the system mixed reviews.
-Moreover, MetroFax offers fewer total faxes in its comparable package than Nextiva does.
-And, MetroFax's customer service line is only open on weekdays, from 8 a.m. to 9 p.m., while Nextiva's is open on weekends.
+Moreover, MetroFax's customer service line is only open on weekdays, from 5 a.m. to 6 p.m.
+Pacific Time, while Nextiva's is open on Saturdays.
 For these reasons, MetroFax was chosen as a runner-up, but it's still worth a look, given its past success in serving businesses' faxing needs.